julien-michot/tinyopt/README.md

 ## Minimal Project

-We provide a minimal standalone cmake project and example in https://github.com/julien-michot/tinyopt-example Have a look, it's good stuff!
+We provide a minimal standalone cmake project and example in [tinyopt-example](https://github.com/julien-michot/tinyopt-example)
+Have a look, it's good stuff!

 ## Documentation

-You see browse through the documentation here https://tinyopt.readthedocs.io/en/latest.
+You see browse through the documentation on [ReadTheDocs](https://tinyopt.readthedocs.io/en/latest).

 Otherwise, here are a few ways to call `tinyopt`.